tjodalv/laravel-blade-anchor/README.md

 ## Usage

-To enable extending your application UI you first need to place anchors on places in your blade template files where you want to allow third-party to extend your UI.
+To allow third-party packages to extend your application's UI, you need to insert anchors into your Blade template files at the points where you want to permit these extensions.

-### Place anchor(s) to enable extending your application UI
+### Placing anchors to enable UI extensions

-Somewhere in your blade file, for example in `resources/views/welcome.blade.php` add anchor directive.
-In this demo we will create an anchor right after opening `<body>` tag:
+In your Blade file (e.g., `resources/views/welcome.blade.php`), you can add an anchor directive.
+For this example, let's create an anchor immediately after the opening `<body>` tag:

 ```
 ...